FAQs

 6. What’s expected of Code Signatories?

-Code members make a collective commitment to increase the number and diversity of young people pursuing engineering careers.
+Code Signatories make a collective commitment to increase the number and diversity of young people pursuing engineering and technology careers.
 Organisations make 4 pledges to deliver efforts for young people such as events, campaigns, mentoring, teacher development, role models, hands-on activities and more.

 The beauty of The Code lies in its flexible and supportive nature.
 It doesn’t police organisations but empowers collaboration, knowledge sharing and collective impact.
 Signatories aren’t expected to immediately meet all the pledges but are encouraged to demonstrate their willingness to work towards them.
 The Code aligns with work organisations are already doing, making it a high-reward initiative.